RhailynJane/Assignment2_ADT_DS_XML/readme.md

 - **"Class not found"**: Ensure you're using `java -jar Parser.jar` or the correct classpath.
 - **"File not found"**: Confirm the XML file exists and the path is correct.
-- **Compilation errors**: Verify that all files are present and you're using Java 8 or higher.
+- **Compilation errors**: Verify that all files are present, and you're using Java 8 or higher.

 ---